RobOntics/robontics.github.io/index.md

 ---
-title: 'RobOntics 2023'
+title: 'RobOntics 2025'
 layout: single
 author_profile: false
-excerpt: '4th edition of the Ontologies for Autonomous Robots Workshop'
+excerpt: '5th edition of the Ontologies for Autonomous Robots Workshop'
 header:
   overlay_image: /images/Calculatrice_mécanique_Spitz_and_Co_(51257345281).jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

-International Workshop on Ontologies for Autonomous Robotics (ROBONTICS) @ [RO-MAN 2023](http://ro-man2023.org/main), Busan, Korea (hybrid event -- online participation also possible)
+International Workshop on Ontologies for Autonomous Robotics (ROBONTICS) @ [AIxRobotics](http://https://www.aixrobotics.org/), Naples, Italy (hybrid event -- online participation also possible)

-We encourage researchers interested in the fields of robotics and knowledge engineering to submit research and position papers by *July 07*.
+We encourage researchers interested in the fields of robotics and knowledge engineering to submit research and position papers by *October 15th*.
-Researchers with accepted papers will be invited to present at the RobOntics 2023 workshop.
+Researchers with accepted papers will be invited to present at the RobOntics 2025 workshop.

 **WORKSHOP MOTIVATION**

-ROBONTICS focuses on the area of robot autonomy enabled by knowledge-driven approaches, and in particular formal ontologies, in all their possible uses.
-It aims to foster interaction across robotics, ontology, and knowledge representation and reasoning, to investigate promising approaches and to review progress in knowledge-driven robotics.
+RobOntics focuses on autonomous agents informed by knowledge-driven approaches, with particular emphasis on formal systems like ontologies, knowledge graphs, and their integration with neural architectures.
+The workshop aims to foster interaction across robotics, ontology, knowledge representation and reasoning, and neural computing to investigate promising cognitively-inspired knowledge based architectures, neuro-symbolic approaches and review progress in knowledge-driven robotics.

-Today ontologies are used in robotics and standardization efforts for robotics knowledge management.
-Many open problems involve autonomous robotic agents operating in natural, artificial or socio-technical environments, and several research projects in healthcare assistance, logistics, autonomous driving, etc, aim to bring robots into realistic human environments.
+Today, the convergence of symbolic knowledge representation and neural learning is reshaping robotics and standardization efforts for intelligent robotic systems.
+Many open problems involve autonomous agents that must seamlessly integrate symbolic reasoning with neural perception and learning while operating in natural, artificial, or socio-technical environments.
+Research projects in healthcare assistance, logistics, autonomous driving, and human-robot collaboration increasingly require robots that can both learn from experience and reason with explicit knowledge in realistic human environments.

-One of the difficulties is the amount of real-world knowledge that an agent needs to have to be able to act competently and autonomously.
-Further, any item of knowledge is often relevant for many agents and in several scenarios, and as such should be reusable.
-To garner trust, to ensure dependability, and to enable debugging, knowledge should also be accessible to human operators, both in terms of explaining what knowledge is present in a system, and of providing ways to easily amend it if necessary.
+One of the key challenges is developing cognitive-inspired architectures that combine the flexibility of neural learning with the interpretability and structure of symbolic knowledge.
+Robotic agents need reactive world models that can rapidly adapt to dynamic environments while maintaining coherent knowledge representations.
+Further, knowledge-driven and commonsense knowledge-driven interaction capabilities must enable robots to understand, predict, and respond to human intentions and behaviors in natural, contextually-appropriate ways.
+Such knowledge should be reusable across different agents and scenarios while remaining accessible and modifiable by human operators.

+To garner trust, ensure dependability, and enable effective human-robot collaboration, hybrid intelligence systems must provide transparent explanations of their reasoning processes and offer intuitive interfaces for knowledge inspection and modification.

-*Special Topic of RobOntics 2023*: this edition of RobOntics is particularly interested in the problem of modeling culture and social scenarios (broadly understood) via ontology and other knowledge representation techniques.
+*Special Topic of RobOntics 2025*:

+This edition of RobOntics is particularly interested in three interconnected themes:

+**Neuro-symbolic architectures for autonomous agents**: Exploring architectures that integrate neural networks with symbolic reasoning systems, enabling robots to learn from data while maintaining interpretable knowledge structures and logical reasoning capabilities.

+**Cognitive-inspired world models for knowledge-driven reactive agents**: Investigating how cognitive principles can inform the development of dynamic world models that support rapid, knowledge-informed reactions to environmental changes while maintaining consistency with learned and encoded knowledge.

+**Knowledge-driven human-robot interaction**: Examining how ontological knowledge representation can enhance robots' understanding of human behavior, intentions, and social contexts to enable more natural, effective, and trustworthy human-robot collaboration.

 **IMPORTANT DATES**

-- Submission deadline: July 7, 2023
+- Submission deadline: October 15th, 2025
-- Notification: July 22, 2023
+- Notification: November 7th, 2025
-- Camera ready version: August 14, 2023
+- Camera ready version: November 28th, 2025
-- Workshop: August 28, 2023
+- Workshop: TBA (December 8th-10th, 2025)

 **LIST OF TOPICS (partial)**

-Participants are invited to submit original extended abstract (2-4 pages + references) or papers (5-8 pages + references) on topics such as:
+Participants are invited to submit original extended abstract (2-4 pages + references) or papers (5-8 pages + references) on the topics of particular interest described above, but contributions are also welcome on topics such as:

 - Foundational issues:
 	- Are there some ontological approaches better suited than others for autonomous robotics? why?